 A spinal cord injury is devastating for the victim and his or her loved ones.
 Often, spine injuries have lasting, life-altering impacts, including temporary or permanent disability, paralysis, cognitive impairment, and other complications.
 The cost of treatment can easily reach millions of dollars, and the victim may never be able to return to work or his or her normal life.
 The injury takes a toll on the victim and all those in the victim’s family who often have to provide lifelong care.

 At Howry Breen & Herman, we have spent nearly 25 years fighting for the rights of unjustly injured individuals and their families.
 Our Austin spine injury lawyers have extensive litigation experience and are adept at handling even the most complex of cases.
 We have helped our clients secure fair settlements and jury verdicts when they were severely harmed by someone else’s careless or reckless actions.
 We are proud to have won record-setting verdicts for quadriplegics, including the largest jury verdict in the Austin area on behalf of a woman who was rendered quadriplegic after being struck and run over by a defective utility cart.
-Our attorneys secured a verdict of $16 million in the case on behalf of the victim's family.
-See all of our results.
+Sean Breen and the HBH team secured a verdict of $15.8 million in the case on behalf of the victim's family.

 If you or a loved one suffered a spinal cord injury, call (512) 430-4844 or contact us online to schedule a free, no-obligation consultation today.

 There are several different types of spinal cord injuries, all of which can vary in severity.
 These injuries are categorized by the location of the injury along the spinal cord, as well as the degree of function loss.

 Generally speaking, there are two distinct categories of spinal cord injury:

 - Incomplete or partial spinal cord injury: The spinal cord is partially severed or damaged.
 Victims are usually able to retain some function, depending on the extent of the injury.